Trump EPA Proposes Major Rollback Of Federal Water Protections

 Dave Ross, of EPA's water office, said the water rule rollback will achieve the "careful balance" that Congress intended when it passed the Clean Water Act decades ago.

+Noel lives in south Louisiana, an area with a lot of wetlands.
+He says developers were running scared because it wasn't ever clear which wetlands were federally regulated and which weren't.
+"Hopefully this re-definition will fix that," he said.

+Under EPA's proposal, the only wetlands that will be federally protected are those that are adjacent to a major body of water, or ones that are connected to a major waterway by surface water.

-It's one of dozens of environmental regulations the Trump administration has aimed to curtail or replace in an effort to boost industry and fossil fuel production.
+This latest rollback is one of dozens of environmental regulations the Trump administration has aimed to curtail or replace in an effort to boost industry and fossil fuel production.
 The administration hopes to finalize the rule next year, but environmental groups are already threatening legal challenges.

 "This proposal is reckless," said the Natural Resources Defense Council's Jon Devine in a statement.
 "Given the problems facing our lakes, streams and wetlands from the beaches of Florida to the drinking water of Toledo, now is the time to strengthen protections for our waterways, not weaken them."